dwhiffing/fury/content/aar/pf/body.md

 this and there are plans to make as much use out of that location as possible.

-There are fifteen scenarios in the series, two are played from the Soviet side, one as the North Korean while the remainder are from either a US or South-East Asian perspective.
+There are fifteen scenarios in the series, four are played from the Soviet side, one as the North Korean while the remainder are from either a US or South-East Asian perspective.